 The Chief Executive Officer is responsible for establishing internal risk and compliance systems and procedures, appropriate for the Fund and the portfolios under management.
 This includes:

-- Ensure that the Fund’s combined assets are managed within the constraints laid down by the Fund owners and the Executive Board of Norges Bank and that restrictions are regularly monitored for compliance;
+- Ensure that the investment mandate restrictions set by the Ministry of Finance and the Executive Board are regularly monitored for compliance;

 - Ensure that assets are managed so that they comply with tax and market rules and regulations and that NBIM’s adherence to these obligations are regularly monitored for compliance;